 Theorists have been imagining a fully artificialized—that is, domesticated and urbanized—planet since the 1700s.
 This was a kernel ambition of the Enlightenment—to reach a state of planetary mastery in which all of the globe’s flows of matter and energy would be dammed and harnessed by systems of human design and purpose.
 It was only in the mid-1800s, however, that our ambitions started moving further afield.
 By the early 1900s, people had begun imagining a fully artificialized universe.

 But the future has a long history.
 From the early Enlightenment to Dyson, it was by no means settled.
 Visions of the future establish what society is working toward.
-Differing visions reflect the differing values and goals of its beholders.
-Throughout the 20th century, the Western and Soviet projects played out their rivalry in a struggle to define its content, in their competing visions in science fiction, and in their great symbolic accomplishments like the moon landing.
+Differing visions reflect the differing values and goals of their beholders.
+Throughout the 20th century, the Western and Soviet projects played out their rivalry in a struggle to define its content in their competing visions in science fiction and in their great symbolic accomplishments, like the moon landing.
 Building a positive image of the future—one which captures imaginations—is the first step in actually shaping it.

 But as soon as we started spreading the scope of our ambitions into the local universe, the possibility arose of us spreading our bad habits with us.
 Already in 1888, Anatole Leroy-Beaulieu (brother of the noted French economist) wrote:

 It has been long said that Europe is becoming too small; cramped up at home, it extends more and more into the four corners of the world.
 Today, it is the Earth itself, which we so easily traverse, which seems too limited for our voyagers and scientists, for our commercial or political ambitions.
 And, because of the way civilized peoples take possession of the globe, spreading out over the two hemispheres, subjugating barbarian peoples and still-vacant lands, we will soon regret that we do not have within our reach other planets where to transport our products and our competition.